ozguryazilimas/wp-postane/auto-post-thumbnail/readme.txt

 == Changelog ==

 = 3.9.12 =
+* Some fixes for compatibility with premium plugin

+= 3.9.12 =
 * ADD: CRON scheduled image generation (New option in settings) - PREMIUM
 * FIX: Compatibility with ShortPixel plugin
 * FIX: Generating images after importing via XML-RPC